North Kosovo crisis (2022–2026): December

+On 01 December 2024, following the explosion at the Ibar-Lepenac canal, the Kosovo Police arrested brothers Jovan and Dragiša Vićentijević.
+During the arrest, police discovered a service identification card of the Military Intelligence Agency (VOA) in Jovan Vićentijević possession.
+The prosecution alleged they were trained at the Pasuljanske Livade military base in Serbia to carry out attacks in Kosovo.

 On 14 December 2024, at around 20:00, a self-accident occurred in the village of Grabovc, Zveçan, where an NJSO armored vehicle accidentally fell from a bridge.
 8 Police officers in the vehicle were injured and the armored vehicle was heavily damaged.

 Between 26 and 27 December 2024, Kosovo police closed three Serb parallel institutions in North Mitrovica.
 On 26 December two institutions were closed, the Directorate for Residential and Business Space and the Directorate for Construction Land.
 On 27 December another parallel institution was closed.
 According to vise-police chief of North Kosovo, Veton Elshani, the institution was closed however the police did not arrest any individuals.
 The institution was illegally receiving money from North-Kosovar Serbs and businesses and operated under Serbia.

 2025

 January

 On 8 January 2025, Kosovar authorities closed a parallel institution in North Mitrovica called the "Tax agency of Serbia", which, according to Xhelal Sveçla was illegally gathering money from North Kosovar payments.

+On 15 January 2025, Kosovo Police units conducted operations targeting Serbian municipal authority buildings and facilities of the Post of Serbia.
+The action resulted in the closure of these premises, further limiting the administrative capacity of Serbian institutions in the region.

 February

+On 21 February, Kosovo police raided and closed the Centers for Social Work in Leposavić and North Mitrovica.
+The authorities justified the move by claiming these institutions operated illegally under the Serbian system, leaving beneficiaries dependent on Pristina's social welfare system.

 On 28 February 2025, Kosovo Police found an arsenal of weapons, ammunition and various military uniforms in the village of Rodel.
 The Kosovo Police later announced that the equipment in the arsenal had belonged to the Civilna Zastita.
 Kosovo's Interior Minister, Xhelal Sveçla stated that the police raid on the arsenal in Rodel proves that the Civilna Zastita is still active in Kosovo.

+On 28 February 2025, Kosovo Police arrested Jelena Đukanović, a Serbian employee of the OSCE mission in Mitrovica, on charges of espionage.
+She was accused of collecting classified information and passing it to Serbian Security and Intelligence Agency.